ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

 Lists
 -----

+An in-line list in YAML is formed by a comma-separated set of items inside square brackets, similar to a python list.
-A list is formed using a hyphen ``-`` in block format, with each entry appearing on a new line with the same indentation level.
-For example, below is a configuration snippet that defines a list of years in which a hypothetical drug treatment is available in a simulation.
+For example, below is a YAML configuration snippet that defines a list of years in which a hypothetical drug treatment is available in a simulation.

 .. code-block:: yaml

     configuration:
         drug_treatment:
-            available_years:
+            available_years: [2015, 2016, 2017]
-                - 2015
-                - 2016
-                - 2017

 This will be interpreted in python as